BelugaHaechi/US-International-Scientific-Keyboard/README.md

 ![overview](/assets/keyboard-layout.png)

+For details on the meaning and justification of each key-character mapping, please see [this section](#key-mappings).

+For details on the secondary mappings of dead keys, please jump to [this section](#dead-key-secondary-mappings).

 ## Core Design Ideas
 1. __Complete compatibility with plain keyboards.__ _The US QWERTY keyboard layout remains unchanged_, and all extensions are "hidden" in the `AltGr` (`Alt` + `Ctrl`) and `AltGr` + `Shift` (`Ctrl` + `Alt` + `Shift`) shift states.
 Therefore it will be just an ordinary layout under normal use, and fits with its positioning as a "keyboard extension".
 Also, key mappings from the original United States-International keyboard are retained whenever appropriate, so that it aligns with Microsoft design and users switching over will find it more familiar to work with.
 These mappings with be denoted with a `(USX)` mark, referencing the Windows `KBDUSX.dll` file containing setup information.